 NiceRx does not provide Celebrex coupons, discount cards or copay cards.
 We do not offer printable Celebrex manufacturer coupons, Celebrex discounts, rebates, Celebrex savings cards, trial offers, or free samples.
 We are a service provider that helps eligible individuals access patient assistance programs.
-Our service cost is $49 a month per medication, so you will likely save more on your Celebrex medication with NiceRx.

 How much does Celebrex cost without insurance?

 Celebrex prices without insurance will vary by retailer.
 As a guide, Celebrex oral capsules 200 mg will typically cost around $180 for 10 capsules.

 Your individual healthcare plan will determine the copay of Celebrex with insurance.
 To find out what you will need to pay, contact your pharmacist or insurance provider.
 They will be able to calculate your copay with your current insurance.